Kellie

 Kellie's Approach

-Kellie prioritises relationship building and creating a safe, supportive space.
-She works collaboratively with individuals, families, schools, workplaces and multidisciplinary teams to ensure cohesive support.
+Kellie prioritises relationship building and creating a safe, supportive space where individuals and families feel understood, respected, and empowered.
+She works collaboratively with individuals, families, schools, workplaces, and multidisciplinary teams to ensure support is cohesive, consistent, and meaningful across all environments.

 Professional Training and Courses